Vikrantgupta01/demo-api-event/HELP.md

 What happens at startup.
 1) One conatiner of postgress DB get started
-2) A table name `Credentails` gets created with two column email and password.
+2) A table name `credential` gets created with two column email and password.
 3) A dummy record get created with following value "email": "ABC1@gmail.com", "password": "Java2blog11",